 In order to avoid increasing PM2.5 levels even further, South Coast AQMD recommends that the public avoid burning wood during periods of poor air quality.
-Per South Coast AQMD Rule 444, burning wood on the beach is prohibited on Friday September 18th due to forecasted AQI values above 100 in coastal areas, except in area 18 (North Coastal Orange County).

 Areas of direct impacts and poor air quality may include portions of Los Angeles, Riverside, and San Bernardino Counties in the South Coast AQMD jurisdiction.
 Unhealthy or higher AQI levels due to PM2.5 concentrations are possible in areas of direct smoke impacts.
 Impacts will be highly variable throughout the day, impacting different parts of the region at different times.